-The following questions and answers briefly address some commonly asked questions about the special meetings and the merger.
+The following questions and answers briefly address some commonly asked questions about the USF special meeting and the amended merger.
 They may not include all the information that is important to you.
-We urge you to read carefully this entire joint proxy statement/prospectus, including the annexes and the other documents we refer to in this joint proxy statement/prospectus.
+We urge you to read carefully this entire proxy statement/prospectus, including the annexes and the other documents we refer to in this proxy statement/prospectus.